MicrosoftDocs/azure-devops-docs/docs/test/manual-test-permissions.md

 ## Permissions

 In addition to having the necessary access level, you also need the necessary permissions to exercise select tasks.
-Because manual testing is managed through [test-specific work item types](test-objects-overview.md), they are subject to some of the same permissions that manage work items.
+Because manual testing is managed through [test-specific work item types](test-objects-overview.md), they're subject to some of the same permissions that manage work items.

 The following table provides the default permissions assigned to the built-in security groups: **Readers**, **Contributors**, and **Project Administrators**.
 Permissions are assigned for Area Paths and at the project-level.
 To learn how, see [Set permissions and access for testing](../organizations/security/set-permissions-access-test.md).